KDevendra/KDevendra/README.md

     <img src="https://raw.githubusercontent.com/devicons/devicon/master/icons/vscode/vscode-original.svg" alt="VS Code" width="40" height="40" />
   </a>
 </p>
-As a proficient web developer with expertise in PHP and Go, I aim to leverage my skills in RESTful APIs, MySQL, MongoDB, jQuery, and Bootstrap to create dynamic and user-friendly web applications.
+<p>As a proficient web developer with expertise in PHP and Go, I aim to leverage my skills in RESTful APIs, MySQL, MongoDB, jQuery, and Bootstrap to create dynamic and user-friendly web applications.
 My experience with software packages such as Git/GitHub, VS Code, and deployment tools like WHM, cPanel, and Hostinger allows me to efficiently build, test, and deploy robust web solutions.
-I am dedicated to continuously expanding my knowledge and skill set to deliver high-quality projects and innovative web experiences.
+I am dedicated to continuously expanding my knowledge and skill set to deliver high-quality projects and innovative web experiences.</p>